 AI and robotics are going to shape our future.
-Next there are 10 issues that professionals and researchers need to address in order to desing intelligent systems that help humanity.
+Next, there are 10 issues that professionals and researchers need to address in order to design intelligent systems that help humanity.

 The flow of misinformation together with our natural inability of perceiving reality based on evidence (a phenomenon called confirmation bias) is a threat to having an informed democracy.
 Russian hackers influencing the US elections, Brexit campaign and Catalonia crisis are examples of how social media can massively spread misinformation and fake news.
-Recent advances in computer vision make possible to completely fake a video of President Obama.
-It is an open question how institutions are going to address this threat.
+Recent advances in computer vision make it possible to completely fake a video of President Obama.
+An open question is how institutions are going to address this threat.

-The scientific revolution in the 18th century and the industrial revolution in the 19th marked a complete change in society.
+The scientific revolution in the 18th century and the Industrial Revolution in the 19th marked a complete change in society.
 For thousands of years before it, economic growth was practically negligible.
-During the 19th and 20th century, the level of society development was remarkable.
+During the 19th and 20th centuries, the level of social development was remarkable.

 The importance of privacy is all over the news lately due to the Cambridge Analytica scandal, where 87 million Facebook profiles were stolen and used to influence the US election and Brexit campaign.
 Privacy is a human right and should be protected against misuse.

-Cibersecurity is one of the biggest concerns of governments and companies, specially banks.
-A robbery of $1 billion was reported in banks from Russia, Europe and China in 2015 and half a billion was stolen from the cryptocurrency exchange Coincheck.
+Cybersecurity is one of the biggest concerns of governments and companies, especially banks.
+A robbery of $1 billion was reported in banks from Russia, Europe and China in 2015, and half a billion was stolen from the cryptocurrency exchange Coincheck.
 AI can help protect against these vulnerabilities, but it can be also used by hackers to find new sophisticated ways of attacking institutions.

 There is an ongoing debate about controlling the development of military robots and banning autonomous weapons.
 An open letter, from 25.000 researchers and professionals of AI, asks to ban autonomous weapons without human supervision to avoid an international military AI arms race.

-Existing laws have not been developed with AI in mind, however, that does not mean that AI-based product and services are unregulated.
+Existing laws have not been developed with AI in mind, however, that does not mean that AI-based products and services are unregulated.
 As suggested by Brad Smith, Chief Legal Officer at Microsoft, "Governments must balance support for innovation with the need to ensure consumer safety by holding the makers of AI systems responsible for harm caused by unreasonable practices".
-Policymakers, researchers and professionals should work together to make sure that AI and robotics provide a benefit to humanity.
+Policymakers, researchers, and professionals should work together to make sure that AI provides a benefit to humanity.

-Some tech leaders have shown concerns about the possible threats of AI, one example was Elon Musk, who claimed that AI is more risky than North Korea.
-These words generated a strong criticism from the scientific community.
+Some tech leaders have shown concerns about the possible threats of AI, one example was Elon Musk, who claimed that AI is riskier than North Korea.
+These words generated strong criticism from the scientific community.

-Superintelligence is generally regarded to a state where a robot starts to recursively improve itself, reaching a point that easily surpass the most intelligent human by orders of magnitude.
-Some enthusiast, like Ray Kurthweil, believes that by 2045 we will reach that state.
-Others, like François Chollet, believes that it is impossible.
+Superintelligence is generally regarded as a state where a robot starts to recursively improve itself, reaching a point that easily surpasses the most intelligent human by orders of magnitude.
+Some enthusiasts, like Ray Kurzweil, believe that by 2045 we will reach that state.
+Others, like François Chollet, believe that it is impossible.

 Should robots have rights?
 If we think of a robot as an advanced washing machine, then no. However, if robots were able to have emotions or feelings, then the answer is not that clear.
-One of the pioneers of AI, Marvin Minsky, believed that there is no fundamental difference between humans and machines, and that artificial general intelligence is not possible without robots having self-concious emotions.
+One of the pioneers of AI, Marvin Minsky, believed that there is no fundamental difference between humans and machines, and that general AI won't possible unless robots have self-conscious emotions.